-Many units across the university offer degrees related to Japan and Japanese language.
-Follow the links below to information on UW Japan Studies affiliated programs at the UW.
+Many units across the university offer degrees related to Japan and the Japanese language.
+Follow the links below for information on Japan Studies–affiliated programs at the UW.

-The Department of Asian Languages and Literature offers instruction in the principal languages and literature of Asia, including East, Southeast, Central, and South Asia.
+The Department of Asian Languages & Literature offers instruction in the principal languages and literature of Asia, including East, Southeast, Central, and South Asia.
 Emphasis is placed on the roles of these languages within the cultures they serve as well as on linguistic, textual, and literary analysis.
-For Japanese language and Literature, the department offers BA, MA, and PhD degree programs.
+For Japanese language and literature, the department offers BA, MA, and PhD degree programs.

 Asian Law Center, School of Law

 The Asian Law Center encompasses both a major research program that includes the sponsorship of a variety of symposia, workshops, and cooperative research projects involving scholars around the globe and an extensive instructional program for JD, LLM, and PhD candidates.

 The Michael G. Foster School of Business offers a concurrent degree program which combines the curricula of the Foster School MBA with the JSIS Master of Arts in International Studies (MAIS).
 The MBA/MAIS program is designed to be completed in three academic years.
 During the first year, students complete the MBA Core requirements.
 Years 2 and 3 are used for completion of MAIS required courses and eight 4-credit MBA elective courses (32 credits).

 The Foster School also offers a Certificate for International Studies in Business (CISB): Japan track.
 The CISB is an exciting academic program created to develop strong business skills and to achieve a global vision.
 The Japan track in this program allows students to focus on business in/with Japan.
 For more information visit the Center for Global Business.

 Concurrent Degree in Public Administration, Evans School of Public Affairs